dkrolikowski/dkrolikowski.github.io/software.md

 ## RVData

+As a member of the collaboration to create a standardized EPRV data format, I am the primary developer of the code to translate native NEID data into the standard format.
+The package with the translator code, which works on many many EPRV instruments, can be found in the repository [RVData](https://github.com/EPRV-RCN/RVData).
+There is thorough documentation about the standard format and the translator code, including a tutorial on using NEID data in the standard format.
+This code is pip installable, and just had its v1.0.0 release!

 ## Tull Coudé Spectrograph Reduction and Analysis Pipeline

 While a grad student at UT Austin, I wrote a reduction pipeline for the Tull coudé spectrograph on the Harlan J. Smith 2.7-m telescope at McDonald Observatory.
 The original pipeline was written in python 2.7 and is still on my GitHub at [```coudereduction```](https://github.com/dkrolikowski/coudereduction).

 In 2023, I finally got around to updating the pipeline: writing it in Python 3, making it more user friendly, and implementing its steps in a more modular way.
-This version of the pipeline can be found on my GitHub at [```tull_coude_reduction```](https://github.com/dkrolikowski/tull_coude_reduction) and its documentation can be found [here](https://tull-coude-reduction.readthedocs.io/en/latest/).
+This version of the pipeline can be found on my GitHub at [```tull_coude_reduction```](https://github.com/dkrolikowski/tull_coude_reduction) (with [documentation](https://tull-coude-reduction.readthedocs.io/en/latest/)).
 As of now, the pipeline runs from processing the raw CCD images to measuring radial velocities from extracted and wavelength calibrated stellar spectra.

 <!--
 While the pipeline is written specifically for the Tull spectrograph, it is being developed with a modular design so that: